cloudevents/spec/discovery.md

 any array of Services returned and it would result in a `404 Not Found` error for a request to that Service directly.

-All APIs MUST support JSON encoding, which means that an HTTP requests including an HTTP `Content-Type` Header of `application/json` and body in that format MUST be supported.
-Likewise requests with `Accept` header of `application\json` MUST be supported.
+All APIs MUST support JSON encoding, which means that HTTP requests including an HTTP `Content-Type` Header of `application/json` and body in that format MUST be supported.
+Likewise requests with `Accept` header of `application/json` MUST be supported.

 ### Discovery APIs